220328-uta-sh-net-ext/James-Aluoch/README.md

 var intResult = from s in mixedList.OfType<int>()
                 select s;
 ```
-  **Join Operators
+  **Join Operators**
   -The Join operator joins two sequences (collections) based on a key and returns a resulted sequence.
-  **GroupJoin
+  **GroupJoin**
-  -The GroupJoin operator joins two sequences based on keys and returns groups of sequences.
+  - The GroupJoin operator joins two sequences based on keys and returns groups of sequences.
 It is like Left Outer Join of SQL.
-  -The Join operator operates on two collections, inner collection & outer collection.
+  - The Join operator operates on two collections, inner collection & outer collection.
-  -It returns a new collection that contains elements from both the collections -  which satisfies specified expression.
+  - It returns a new collection that contains elements from both the collections -  which satisfies specified expression.
 It is the same as inner join of SQL.
-  -Example: Join operator C#
+   - Example: Join operator C#
 ```
 IList<string> strList1 = new List<string>() {
     "One",